jcbendernh/Databricks360/iac-adb-360/helpers/bicep/README.md

 ```
 ## 2. Create two service principals in your tenant (Microsoft Entra ID)
 - service principal <b>devops-sc</b> (App Registration) used for the service connection in Azure Devops (ADO), which serves as the security context for the devops agent, running your pipelines
-- service principal <b>adb360-sp</b> (App Registration) used for interaction with the Azure Databricks worspace and account .
+- service principal <b>adb360-sp</b> (App Registration) used for interaction with the Azure Databricks workspace and account .

-## 3. Set the parameters in the azuredeploy.paramters.json file
+## 3. Set the parameters in the azuredeploy.parameters.json file
 Modifying it like the code block below.

 ```json